kdelint/CRISPR_library_mapping/README.md

  Mapping NGS reads to these updated files will avoid excel automatically converting these gene names to dates.
  Paper describing the issue: [Mistaken Identifiers: Gene name errors can be introduced inadvertently when using Excel in bioinformatics](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-80)

+ Edit 19jun23: Added mTKO and Brie mouse libraries where Marc, March, Sep and Sept genes are renamed